Madge Bellamy: Career decline and scandal

 By the early 1940s, Bellamy's career had virtually ended.
-She garnered considerable media attention when, on January 20, 1943, she was arrested in San Francisco and charged with assault with a deadly weapon after firing a .32 caliber revolver at her former lover, wealthy lumber executive Albert Stanwood Murphy, three times.
+She garnered considerable media attention when, on January 20, 1943, she was arrested in San Francisco and charged with assault with a deadly weapon after firing a .32 caliber revolver at her former lover, wealthy board chairman of the Pacific Lumber Company, Albert Stanwood Murphy, three times.
 Bellamy had been having an affair with Murphy for five years before he ended the relationship in October 1942.
 After learning that Murphy had married former model June Almy shortly after their breakup, Bellamy traveled to San Francisco to confront him and "... make him suffer somehow."

 Bellamy later admitted that she waited around Murphy's apartment in the Nob Hill area for four days.
 She eventually spotted Murphy leaving the Pacific-Union Club on January 20.
 While Murphy was getting into his car, Bellamy fired three shots at him.
 She later said, "I wasn't within speaking distance [of Murphy], but he saw me and shouted something I didn't understand.
 Maybe it was 'don't.'
 Then I guess I shot at him.
 He ducked and ran."
 She fired three times, hitting Murphy's car twice while the third shot missed.
 Witnesses wrestled the gun out of her hand.